maggie197/learn_devops/notes_K8s.md

 Kubernetes (K8s) cluster is a set of nodes (physical or virtual machines) that run containerized applications.
 It is the fundamental unit of deployment in Kubernetes and provides a platform for managing and orchestrating containerized applications at scale.
 A Kubernetes cluster includes multiple components that work together to ensure the cluster's health, performance, and availability.

+## Node

+Node is a physical or virtual machine in a Kubernetes cluster that runs applications in the form of Pods.

 ## Main K8s components

   <table>